Yinghao-Li/CHMM-ALT/README.md

 This code accompanies the paper [BERTifying the Hidden Markov Model for Multi-Source Weakly Supervised Named Entity Recognition](https://arxiv.org/abs/2105.12848).

-> To view the previous version of program used for the paper, switch to branch `prev`.
+> To view the previous version of the program used for the paper, switch to branch `prev`.

 Conditional hidden Markov model (CHMM) is also included in the [Wrench project 🔧](https://github.com/JieyuZ2/wrench)

 ## 1. Dependency
 Please check `requirement.txt` for the package dependency requirement.
 The data construction program may need the specified versions of `spaCy` and `AllenNLP`.
-The model training program should be compatible with any package versions.
+The model training program should be compatible with any package version.

 **Note**: This repo contains submodules.
 Cloning this repo does not automatically clone any files in the submodule folder.